 5. Use crowdfunding to pay for medical expenses

 Whether you need help paying existing medical expenses or you’re looking at expensive treatments, crowdfunding is a proven and effective way to raise money for medical care from family, friends, friends of friends, and the GoFundMe community.
 You can use crowdfunding to raise money to pay bills you’ve already incurred, or cover the cost of an upcoming procedure.

-GoFundMe is free for campaign organizers, and you can begin withdrawing funds as soon as you start receiving donations.
-We also offer a wealth of free fundraising ideas, event ideas, and a medical crowdfunding guide, all designed to help you run the most effective medical fundraising campaign possible.
+GoFundMe is free for organizers, and you can begin withdrawing funds as soon as you start receiving donations.
+We also offer a wealth of free fundraising ideas, event ideas, and a medical crowdfunding guide, all designed to help you run the most effective medical fundraiser possible.

 Crowdfunding also allows you to explore alternative treatments that may not be covered by insurance, so you can take comfort in knowing you’re doing all you possibly can for a loved one in pain.

 A health crisis can happen in the blink of an eye